Where to Aim when Hog Hunting

 The blue represents the approximate location of the subcutaneous shoulder shield, while the red represents the sweet spot for a clean kill while bow hunting hogs.
 If you're not able to get a quartering away shot, then be aware that the shoulder shield on a hog is located on the upper front shoulder of the hog.
 I can tell you from personal experience, the shoulder shield will deflect an arrow.
 The vitals of a hog are centered low, so it's best to aim behind the front shoulder towards the bottom of the pig.

-The above photo depicts the thickness of a shoulder shield on a mature feral hog.
+The above photo shows the thickness of a shoulder shield on a mature feral hog.
 The upper part of the shoulder shield is thicker than the lower portion, but both parts are fully capable of stopping an arrow.
+The next time you skin a wild hog, you can see for yourself how thick the shoulder plate is.
 This is why shot placement is key when hog hunting with a bow.

 The best opportunities for hog hunting with a bow often come at night, and the easiest method to bring them in is by preparing your own mix of hog bait attractants.
 They can be placed in areas for optimal shot placement.
 Once the hogs move in, take better shots by lighting up hogs without spooking them with our bow mounted lights for hog hunting.